yfp-c/CICD-with-discord-bot-and-concourse/README.md

 Future plans:

 - Unit testing
-- Automatically detect changes and push to github
+- Automatically detect changes on discord bot server and push to github
+- Update modules/cogs on the discord client without myself manually refreshing them

 ## Set up concourse on a new ubuntu oracle server
 1. First thing to do is run a few commands to open ports so you can ssh in